 If I thought that was bad enough, there was worse to come – the mother of all battles was with the flexible filler.
 Deciding I could do a better job of painting if I filled the nooks and crannies (everywhere due to the age of the property), I found a tube of flexible filler in the squirting gun that had been left after fitting the kitchen a few weeks ago.
 It could have been a scene out of a slapstick comedy!
 It went everywhere but its intended target and mostly all over me and the floor.
 Definitely ‘woman out of control wielding a decorator’s gun’!
 I eventually worked out a technique for getting the wretched gloop into the holes and gaps but every time I thought I had finished, put a screw in the end of the tube and scrubbed my hands, I saw a bit I had missed so the process was repeated 8 or 9 times.
 The whole episode was very stressful and I had to reach for the Rescue Remedy afterwards.
 Had I been a drinker, it would have been Brandy but as Rescue Remedy is preserved in Brandy, I had both!
 I have been ‘blooded’ (ancient hunting ritual to initiate newbies), or equivalent thereof with the white stuff.
 In any event, officially, I am no longer a decorating virgin!

-On other decorating news…..Talisman has moved in!
+On other decorating news…..Talisman has moved into the house!
 He stands right next to me when I am working in my study (and as I am writing this), so I don’t have to go outside to see his lovely face.
 You might ask, ‘how is this decorating?’
-Well, it’s an Arab horse mural (Murals Wallpaper), not Talisman at all but it could be as the likeness is so remarkable.
+Well, in fact, it’s an Arab horse mural (Murals Wallpaper), not Talisman at all but it could be as the likeness is so remarkable.
 I am now thinking of having a natural scene, maybe woodland, from the same website for a corridor upstairs.
 The murals are photographic and so real that it really feels like you are in the scene.
 A brilliant and innovate way of bringing the outside in!

 While on the subject of home improvements, I recently discovered that one of the hideous upstairs carpets covered a stained wooden floor in excellent condition.
 Bingo!
 I felt like I had hit the jackpot.
 So, with the carpet now relegated to a would-be vegetable patch, the space has been turned into a dressing room (an indulgence I can justify living on my own).
 This means I have another room just as I want it and without cost.
 Marvellous!
 I love it when you make new and unexpected discoveries in your home or your environment.
 I can think of many examples since I moved and each feels like a gift.